NorthernDIY/eng-puzzles/Software/AllPaths/README.md

 **As prepared by: Rowen Guncheon, Nicolas Hince, David Stewart, Lin Zhan on March 18/2022**

 # AllPaths:
 Algorithm used for generating a library of paths from a given input maze.
-(For use with future ML work)
+(For use with future machine learning work)

 ### Requires:
 - Python V3.7